open-feature/spec/specification/glossary.md

 An SDK-compliant implementation which resolves flag values from a particular flag management system, allowing the use of the [Evaluation API](./sections/01-flag-evaluation.md#13-flag-evaluation) as an abstraction for the system in question.

+### Provider Lifecycle

+The possible states and transitions of a provider over the course of its usage, as defined by the [provider interface](./sections/02-providers.md).

 ### Domain

 An identifier which logically binds clients with providers, allowing for multiple providers to be used simultaneously within a single application.
+Domain binding is dynamic; it may change over the course of an application lifetime (ie: a client associated to the default provider via an unbound domain will be bound to a new provider if a provider is subsequently assigned to that domain).

 ### Integration